bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 The important part from this description is the original input you specify to the LLM, which is called the **prompt**.
-In `instruction tuned or aligned LLM models <https://www.borealisai.com/research-blogs/a-high-level-overview-of-large-language-models/#Reinforcement_learning_from_human_feedback_RLHF>`__, the prompt is essentially giving the LLM an instruction or query in natural language (e.g., English), and it will iteratively (also called "auto regressively") generate new text that (ideally) gives you a good response to your instruction.
+In `instruction tuned or aligned LLM models <https://www.borealisai.com/research-blogs/a-high-level-overview-of-large-language-models/#Reinforcement_learning_from_human_feedback_RLHF>`__, the prompt is essentially giving the LLM an instruction or query in natural language (e.g., English), and it will iteratively (also called "auto regressive") generate new text that (ideally) gives you a good response to your instruction.
 Unexpectedly, making these LLM's really large and aligning them with human goals makes them not only really good at understanding and writing natural